EudicL/CXray/README.md

 ## Download

 You are free to use CXray dataset and all empirical data and metadata under the CC-BY licence.
-You can download the dataset (only partially provided) using [Baidu Drive](https://pan.baidu.com/s/1DSckPSzifwldnDiUq-Ojrg)(passward: **avp0**).
+You can download the dataset (only partially provided) using [Baidu Drive](https://pan.baidu.com/s/1DSckPSzifwldnDiUq-Ojrg)(passward: **avp0**) or [Google Drive](https://drive.google.com/drive/folders/18_fG1yVszl0NRFvlrGRWRBZeSz9kXv5r).
 When using this dataset in your research, we would appreciate that you cite our paper.